Skip to Content

 While it’s great to schedule time for self-improvement and learning, we miss out on having unstructured free time.
 Here are just three of the drawbacks of scheduling away all of our free time.

-Loss of creativity
+Loss of Creativity

 Over-structuring activities can be compared to driving on a one-lane highway with guardrails: it also trains the mind to think purely in straight lines.